 Big 4 neither pays the best nor offers great work-life balance.
-So why Big 4?
+So why work for the Big 4?
 Here is my take.

 Let’s face it.
 Most 22 year olds want to get into Big 4 because of the wow factor.
 But the prestige you get from Big 4 is more than vanity — the brand name accelerates your path to build a powerful professional network.